-At December 31, 2018, the allowance for loan losses was 1.24% of total loans outstanding, versus 1.23% of total loans outstanding at December 31, 2017.
+At December 31, 2019, the allowance for loan losses was 1.25% of total loans outstanding, versus 1.24% of total loans outstanding at December 31, 2018.
 Management believes the allowance for loan losses is at a level commensurate with the overall risk exposure of the loan portfolio.
 However, if economic conditions do not remain stabilized, certain borrowers may experience difficulty and the level of nonperforming loans, charge-offs and delinquencies could rise and require increases in the provision for loan losses.
 The process of identifying probable incurred credit losses is a subjective process.
 Therefore, the Company maintains a general allowance to cover probable incurred credit losses within the entire portfolio.
 The methodology management uses to determine the adequacy of the loan loss reserve includes the considerations below.

 Loans are charged against the allowance for loan losses when management believes that the principal is uncollectible.
 Subsequent recoveries, if any, are credited to the allowance.
 The allowance is an amount that management believes will be adequate to absorb probable incurred credit losses relating to specifically identified loans based on an evaluation of the loans by management, as well as other probable incurred losses inherent in the loan portfolio.
 The evaluations take into consideration such factors as changes in the nature and volume of the loan portfolio, overall portfolio quality, review of specific problem loans and current economic conditions that may affect the borrower's ability to repay.
 Management also considers trends in adversely classified loans based upon a monthly review of those credits.
-An appropriate level of general allowance is determined after considering the following factors: application of historical loss percentages, emerging market risk, commercial loan focus and large credit concentrations, new industry lending activity and current economic conditions.
+An appropriate level of general allowance is determined after considering the following factors: changes in the nature and volume of the loan portfolio, overall portfolio quality and current economic conditions that may affect the borrowers' ability to repay.
+Consideration is not limited to these factors although they represent the most commonly cited factors.
 Federal regulations require insured institutions to classify their own assets on a regular basis.
 The regulations provide for three categories of classified loans: Substandard, Doubtful and Loss.
 The regulations also contain a Special Mention category.
 Special Mention is defined as loans that do not currently expose an insured institution to a sufficient degree of risk to warrant classification as Substandard, Doubtful or Loss but do possess credit deficiencies or potential weaknesses deserving management's close attention.
 The Company's policy is to establish a specific allowance for loan losses for any assets where management has identified conditions or circumstances that indicate an asset is impaired.
 If an asset or portion thereof is classified as loss, the Company's policy is to either establish specific allowances for loan losses in the amount of 100% of the portion of the asset classified loss or charge-off such amount.

-At December 31, 2018, on the basis of management's review of the loan portfolio, the Company had 91 credits totaling \$186.6 million on the classified loan list versus 95 credits totaling \$171.7 million on December 31, 2017.
-As of December 31, 2018, the Company had \$101.4 million of assets classified as Special Mention, \$85.2 million classified as Substandard, \$0 classified as Doubtful and \$0 classified as Loss as compared to \$93.2 million, \$78.5 million, \$0 and \$0, respectively at December 31, 2017.
+At December 31, 2019, on the basis of management's review of the loan portfolio, the Company had 103 credits totaling \$180.2 million on the classified loan list versus 91 credits totaling \$186.6 million on December 31, 2018.
+As of December 31, 2019, the Company had \$96.6 million of assets classified as Special Mention, \$84.6 million classified as Substandard, \$0 classified as Doubtful and \$0 classified as Loss as compared to \$101.4 million, \$85.2 million, \$0 and \$0, respectively at December 31, 2018.